startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

         Thus if two pointers start from head and X, respectively, one first reaches E, the other also reaches E.
         In my solution, since fast starts at head.next, we need to move slow one step forward in the beginning of part 2

+        Intuition
+        To resolve the problem of finding out the cycle’s starting point, we can use the two-pointer technique, which is efficient and doesn't require extra memory for storage.

+        The intuition behind this algorithm involves a faster runner (the fast pointer) and a slower runner (the slow pointer), both starting at the head of the linked list.
+        The fast pointer moves two steps at a time while the slow pointer moves only one.
+        If a cycle exists, the fast pointer will eventually lap the slow pointer within the cycle, indicating that a cycle is present.

+        Once they meet, we can find the start of the cycle.
+To do this, we set up another pointer, called ans, at the head of the list and move it at the same pace as the slow pointer.
+        The place where ans and the slow pointer meet again will be the starting node of the cycle.

+        Why does this work?
+If we consider that the distance from the list head to the cycle entrance is x, and the distance from the entrance to the meeting point is y, with the remaining distance back to the entrance being z, we can make an equation.
+Since the fast pointer travels the distance of x + y + n * (y + z) (where n is the number of laps made) and slow travels x + y, and fast is twice as fast as slow, then we can deduce that x = n * (y + z) - y, -> x = nl - d which simplifies to x = (n - 1) * (y + z) + z.
+This shows that starting a pointer at the head (x distance to the entrance) and one at the meeting point (z distance to the entrance) and moving them at the same speed will cause them to meet exactly at the entrance of the cycle.

         Algorithm
         Use two references slow, fast, initialized to the head Increment slow and fast until they meet